 The Group's main responsibility in 2021 was to conduct a feasibility study on alternative and innovative sample collection programs.
 The study sought to determine if sample collection procedures can be further enhanced to deal with crises such as the COVID-19 pandemic in the future while maintaining the integrity of the sample collection process.
 The feasibility study was undertaken by a sub-working group of the STEAG that started in 2021 and finished in early 2022.
 The objective was to produce a new draft Annex to the ISTI for virtual testing during a pandemic that would allow harmonization of procedures for those ADOs that could implement such a sample collection program in this particular environment only.
-Amendments to the ISTI, were approved by WADA's Executive Committee in September 2022 and will come into effect on 1 January 2023.
+A series of amendments to the ISTI were approved by WADA's Executive Committee in September 2022, with the addition of Annex K, "Collection of Urine Samples in a Virtual Environment during a Pandemic," being approved in November 2022.
+The 2023 ISTI will come into effect on 1 January 2023.